moja-global/About_moja_global/CONTRIBUTING.md

 ## moja global Contribution Guideline

 Thank you for helping.
 This is really great!
+This is [How to Get Credit for Your Contribution]()

 ### Code of Conduct